MrCapon/BR-1337-Asturias-Flag/patch-notes.md

   - Kibyrrhaiōtai added as a new releasable nation.

 ## Events & Mechanics
-- Added a dynamic event to subjugate the Hetaireía Indikēs when the Suez Wharf is acquired.
+- Added a dynamic event to subjugate the Hetaireía Indikēs when the Suez is acquired.
-  - TODO: Test and restrict the event to only fire when RIC is AI-controlled.
+  - TODO: Test and restrict the event to only fire when Hetaireía Indikēs is AI-controlled.

-- Removed Meritocracy from Elysium at game start.
+- Removed Meritocracy from Elysians at game start.
   - Meritocracy is now granted upon forming the Elysium tag.
+- Added start Up events to Kykladia, Hagiou Vládymirou, Hagion Taphon and Hetaireía Indikēs.
+These are not major tags and these events are primarily to spawn additional units/resources via hidden effects to boost these nations.
+### New World Events
+- Added Events for Black Death and Standing Armies to spread to Vinland.
+- Added a follow-up event intended to spread the Bubonic Plague from Vinland to Elysium.

 ## Culture Groups
 - Added new culture groups: